update/update/support/docs/installing-the-cli.md

 This adds the `update` command to your system path, allowing it to be run from any directory.

-You should now be able to use the `update` command to execute code in a local `updatefile.js` file, or to execute globally installed updaters by their [aliases](#aliases).
+You should now be able to use the `update` command to execute code in a local `updatefile.js` file, or to run any locally or globally installed updaters by their [aliases](tasks.md#alias-tasks) or full names.

 **Init**